kociumba/K-9/README.md

 > [!NOTE]
 > If you run K-9 in a directory without a config file it will let you create one automatically.

-Since K-9 is inspired by Taskfile the config is a yaml file with a similar structure.
+Since K-9 is inspired by Taskfile the config is a YAML file with a similar structure.
 The k-9.[yml/yaml] file looks like this:

 ```yaml
 # K-9 config